ckeditor-for-wordpress/ckeditor-for-wordpress/readme.txt

 <strong>Looking for maintainers.</strong> If you would like to take over the development of this extension or just help in developing a component used by thousands of users, then please contact me: w.walc /at/ cksource.com.
 The extension is currently not maintained.
 Use it at your own risk.

-For anyone willing to contribute: the extension is now [available on GitHub](github.com/ckeditor-for-wordpress/ckeditor-for-wordpress).
+For anyone willing to contribute: the extension is now <a href="http://github.com/ckeditor-for-wordpress/ckeditor-for-wordpress">available on GitHub</a>.
 Anyone is welcome to contribute.
 Without your help the extension will not get any further updates.

 = What is CKEditor? =